 Overview of Migraine:

 Migraine/Migraine headache is a neurological condition that causes severe, recurring painful headaches or throbbing pain is felt on one side of the head accompanied by nausea, vomiting, numbness or tingling, difficulty speaking, and sensitivity to light and sound.
 It affects all ages of people.
-These are typically lasts from 4-72 hours.
+These are typically last from 4-72 hours.

-Migraine is diagnosed based on medical history, reported symptoms and by ruling out other causes.
+Migraine is diagnosed based on medical history, reported symptoms, and by ruling out other causes.
 There is no cure for migraine headaches but few drugs can help to manage the symptoms or prevent migraine headaches.
 Women are more likely than men to have migraines.
 For some people, migraines may begin in childhood or may not occur until adulthood.

 What triggers Migraine?

 The exact cause of migraine is unknown.
 It is believed that migraine is the result of abnormal activity of brain cells; other reasons include:

 Depression, anxiety, stress, excitement, and shocks may result in migraine headaches.

 During menstruation, women may experience migraine headaches due to hormonal changes.

 Tiredness and insomnia or insufficient sleep, alcohol use, shoulder or neck tension, poor posture, and stress.
 All these may also lead to migraines.